Parralogic/file-organizer/READme.txt

 This is a simple script/s that will organize your files in a calendar and date layout; good for the office to organize your shit. still working on it.... as of 03/29/2023.

 UPDATE!
+04/04/2023
+Made a little change in the layout.sh script.
+It will create an INFO file of the directory where you executed/run the layout.sh script.
+Now, need to work on the file-organize.sh script.
+And yes Im taking my time; Not like the bouncer2.4_5GHz|THEone.

+UPDATE!
 03/30/2023
 Run/execute the layout.sh script in the root-directory/folder it will create the folders of the Months and within the Months will create the subfolders for the Days.
 That way you can easily find the files based